Key Website Analytics Tools to Enhance Your Business

 - Too much code/plugins.
 Solution: condense your coding

-- Increased amount of traffic.
-Solution: invest in a better, higher performing server
+- An increased amount of traffic.
+Solution: invest in a better, higher-performing server

 - Not making use of caching techniques